Vietnam.vn - Nền tảng quảng bá Việt Nam

 Le Dynasty dragon at the Kinh Thien Palace threshold.
 Photo: TL

 During the Nguyen Dynasty, the dragon image continued to inherit the previous period but changed in shape.
-The dragon's curvature only arched up to two moderate curves, the dragon's body gradually became smaller and lower towards the tail, the dragon's tail no longer spiraled but stretched out, the dragon's forehead was often concave and slid backwards.
+The dragon's curvature only curved up to two moderate curves, the dragon's body gradually became smaller and lower towards the tail, the dragon's tail no longer spiraled but stretched out, the dragon's forehead was often concave and slid backwards.

 Dragon images are sculpted in communal house and pagoda architecture.
 Photo: TL